 Boma is a buffet restaurant.
 The theme is decidedly African at dinner time and a ‘conventional’ breakfast buffet with all the usual favorites.
 No characters appear at the buffet.

-If you have a picky eater don’t worry – they also service the usual favorites of mac and cheese, fries and chicken nuggets.
+If you have a picky eater don’t worry – they also serve the usual favorites of mac and cheese, fries and chicken nuggets.

 The desserts are a particular favorite.
 Make sure you try the Zebra Domes.